-FPT\KST\EXT.1 (KMD)
+FPT KST EXT.1 (KMD)

 The TOE does not store any plaintext key material in its internal Flash; instead, the TOE encrypts all keys before storing them.
 This ensures that irrespective of how the TOE powers down (e.g., a user commands the TOE to power down, the TOE reboots itself, or battery is removed), all keys in internal Flash are wrapped with a KEK.
-Please refer to section 6.2 of the TSS for further information (including the KEK used) regarding the encryption of keys stored in the internal Flash.
+Please refer to section 6.2 for further information (including the KEK used) regarding the encryption of keys stored in the internal Flash.
 As the TOE encrypts all keys stored in Flash, upon boot-up, the TOE must first decrypt and utilize keys.
 Note as well that the TOE does not use a user's biometric fingerprint to encrypt/protect key material.
 Rather the TOE always requires the user enter his or her password after a reboot (in order to derive the necessary keys to decrypt the user data partition and other keys in the key hierarchy).

-FPT\KST\EXT.2 (KMD)
+FPT KST EXT.2 (KMD)

-The TOE utilizes a cryptographic library consisting of an implementation of BoringSSL, the Kernel Crypto module, the SCrypto module, and the following system-level executables that utilize KEKs: dm-crypt (on devices with ODE), fscrypt (on devices with FBE), eCryptfs, wpa\supplicant, and the keystore.
+The TOE utilizes a cryptographic library consisting of an implementation of BoringSSL, the Kernel Crypto module, the SCrypto module, and the following system-level executables that utilize KEKs: fscrypt (on devices with FBE), eCryptfs, wpa_supplicant, and the keystore.

 The TOE ensures that plaintext key material is not exported by not allowing the REK to be exported and by ensuring that only authenticated entities can request utilization of the REK.
 Furthermore, the TOE only allows the system-level executables access to plaintext DEK values needed for their operation.
-The TSF software (the system-level executables) protects those plaintext DEK values in memory both by not providing any access to these values and by clearing them when no longer needed (in compliance with
+The TSF software (the system-level executables) protects those plaintext DEK values in memory both by not providing any access to these values and by clearing them when no longer needed (in compliance with FCS CKM EXT.4).

-FCS\CKM\EXT.4).
 Note again that the TOE does not use the user's biometric fingerprint to encrypt/protect key material (and instead only relies upon the user's password).

-FPT\KST\EXT.3 (KMD)
+FPT_KST_EXT.3 (KMD)